BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

     ```
     </Strong></details>

-- Q1.2 Create a function that takes two strings in an array and compares the first character of the first word with the last character of the second word if they are the same return $true in not return $false
+- Q1.2 Create a function that takes a three word sentence as a string parameter and only return th middle word
+  - For this challenge use the methods .IndexOf() to find the location of the spaces and .Substring() to extract the middle word

     <details><summary>Click for hint</summary><Strong>

     ```
-    Consider:
-    - How to get the first and last characters of two words
-    - How to compare string values
-    - When entering an array of strings for this function use this format
-      - "FirstWord","SecondWord"   NOT "FirstWord,SecondWord"
+    If your parameter value was "Three Blind Mice"
+    How can you return just the word "Blind"
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell
-    function CompareFirstLast {
+    function Find-MiddleWord {
-      param ([string[]]$TwoWords)
-      if ($TwoWords[0][0] -eq $TwoWords[1][-1]) {$Result = $true}
-      else {$Result = $false}
-      return $Result
+      Param ([string]$Sentence = 'Three Blind Mice' )

+      $IndexMidWord = $Sentence.IndexOf(' ') + 1
+      $IndexEndMidWord = $Sentence.IndexOf(' ',$IndexMidWord)
+      $WordLength = $IndexEndMidWord - $IndexMidWord
+      $MiddleWord = $Sentence.Substring($IndexMidWord,$WordLength)
+      Return $MiddleWord
     }

-    CompareFirstLast -TwoWords bill,lob
+    Find-MiddleWord -Sentence "Three Blind Mice"

     ```
     </Strong></details>

 ## 2 Testing the use of Properties